JuniperB07/JunX.NET/README.md

         clause if specified.
 This method uses the custom enum: <strong>MySQLOrderBy</strong> to specify the ordering direction (ASC or DESC).</li>
       <li><strong>InsertIntoCommand</strong> - Generates an SQL INSERT INTO command that inserts rows to the specified table.
 This method uses the custom struct: <strong>InsertColumnMetadata</strong>
         to store the column name, its MySQL data type (uses custom enum <strong>MySQLDataType</strong>), and the corresponding value to insert</li>
+      <li><strong>UpdateCommand</strong> - Generates an SQL UPDATE command for one or more columns.
+An optional but recommended WHERE clause is appended if specified.
+This method
+        uses the custom struct: <strong>UpdateColumnMetadata</strong> to map out the column to be updated, the column's datatype, and update value.</li>
+      <li><strong>DeleteCommand</strong> - Generates an SQL DELETE command for the specified table.
+An optional but recommended WHERE clause is appended if specified.</li>
+      <li><strong>InnerJoinCommand</strong> - Generates an SQL SELECT command with an INNER JOIN clause.
+An optional WHERE clause is appended after the INNER JOIN clause if specified.
+This
+        method uses the custom struct: <strong>JoinMetadata</strong> to create a fully qualified SQL SELECT clause and is also used for the INNER JOIN ...
+ON clause.</li>
+      <li><strong>InnerJoinAliasCommand</strong> - This method is similar to the <strong>InnderJoinCommand</strong> method but allows the use of alias.</li>
+      <li><strong>TruncateCommand</strong> - Generates an SQL TRUNCATE command that targets the specified table.</li>
+      <li><strong>AppendOrderBy</strong> - Appends an ORDER BY clause to the specified command string.</li>
     </ul>
+  <li><strong>MySQLDatabase Class</strong></li>
 </ul>